Combination of card Seven of Pentacles and card The Devil

 Combination of reversed card Seven of Pentacles and reversed card The Devil

-The Reversed Devil with the Reversed Seven of Pentacles is like a traveler who has broken free from captivity but is frozen on the threshold of freedom.
-The chains of the past are broken, but taking a step forward feels terrifying.
+The Reversed Devil with the Reversed Seven of Pentacles is like a traveler who has broken free from captivity but freezes on the threshold of freedom.
+The chains of the past are broken, but taking that first step forward feels terrifying.
 Perhaps you lack the strength or self-confidence after a long period of dependency.
-This combination often points to emotional exhaustion that requires recovery before a new beginning.
+This combination often points to emotional exhaustion that requires recovery before you can begin again.